abhi-r3v0/EVABS/README.md

 An open source Android application that is intentionally vulnerable so as to act as a learning platform for Android application security beginners.
 The effort is to introduce beginners with very limited or zero knowledge to some of the major and commonly found real-world based Android application vulnerabilities in a story-based, interactive model.
 EVABS follows a level-wise difficulty approach and in each level, the player learns a new concept.
 This project is still under progress and aims at incorporating as many levels as possible.

-For complete details and solutions, head to the [wiki](https://github.com/abhi-r3v0/EVABS/wiki/Getting-Started-With-EVABS).
+For complete details and solutions, head to the [blog series](https://www.hawkspawn.com/blog/getting-started-with-evabs/).

 ---